deep-ka-10/QM_Method_cs203project/README.md

-# 1. definition of input and outputs
+# 1. Definition of input and outputs

-# input
+# Input

 1. user should enter the Number of variables, the number of minterms(including the number of don't care minterms), and then the number of don't care.
 2. The number of minterms cannot be greater than 2^number of variables nor smaller than 1.